Frequently Asked Questions about Count the Kicks

 What is Count the Kicks?

 Count the Kicks is a stillbirth prevention program that helps expectant parents get to know their baby’s normal movement patterns during the third trimester of pregnancy.
+A change in a baby’s movements could be a red flag for a serious issue developing in pregnancy.
 Count the Kicks encourages expectant parents to contact their healthcare provider right away if there is a change in what’s normal for their baby.

-Why is it important to count baby kicks?
+Why is it important to count baby movements?

-Counting your baby’s movements (kicks, jabs, pokes, swishes, and rolls) is important because a change in movement in the third trimester is often the earliest or only sign of distress in a baby.
-When expectant parents know what is normal for their baby, they are more alert to potential red flags.
+Research shows a change in a baby’s movement in the third trimester is sometimes the earliest or only sign of distress.
+By counting your baby’s movements every day, you will get to know what is normal for your baby and be more alert to potential red flags.
 We frequently hear from families whose babies were saved because they noticed a change in their baby’s movement pattern and alerted their healthcare provider.

 How do I get to know my baby’s movement patterns?

-- Begin counting in the third trimester (28 weeks, or 26 weeks if you are high risk or pregnant with multiples).
+1. Begin counting in the third trimester, which is at 28 weeks, or 26 weeks if you are high-risk or pregnant with multiples.

-- To get started, sit with your feet up or lie on your side.
-Count each of your baby’s movements (kicks, jabs, pokes, rolls, or swishes – but not hiccups, as those are involuntary) by tapping the foot on our app until you reach 10 movements.
+4. To get started, sit with your feet up or lie on your side.
+Count each of your baby’s movements by tapping the foot on our app until you reach 10 movements.
+Count kicks, jabs, pokes, rolls, or swishes – but not hiccups, as those are involuntary.
 The app will time how long it takes your baby to get to 10 movements.

-- After a few days, you will begin to see an average length of time it takes to get to 10 movements.
+6. After a few days, you will begin to see an average length of time it takes your baby to get to 10 movements.

-- Call your provider right away if you notice a change in strength of movements or how long it takes your baby to get to 10 movements.
+7. Call your provider right away if you notice a change in the strength of your baby’s movements or how long it takes your baby to get to 10 movements.
+If you can’t reach your provider, go to the nearest hospital.

-- Your kick counting history can be shared directly with your provider via text or email, and can be a useful topic to discuss during visits with your provider.
+• Your kick counting history can be shared directly with your provider by downloading your data and can be a useful topic to discuss during visits with your provider.

 What are the other benefits of Count The Kicks?

-Counting baby kicks helps you to bond with your baby.
+Counting your baby’s movements helps you bond with your baby.
 Taking time to Count the Kicks provides a special time for you to focus on your baby’s movements and personality.
-It is also a good time for your partner and older children to share in this experience with you and bond with the baby.
+It is also a good time for your partner and older children to share this experience with you and bond with the baby.

 What languages is the Count the Kicks app available in?